 The groundwater monitoring network at the Ash Pond is composed of 16 monitoring wells installed around the Ash Pond (Figure 3 and Table 2): 2 upgradient and 14 downgradient.
-Monitoring well locations GS-AP-MW-8 and GS-AP-MW-12 serve as upgradient locations for the Ash Pond; these well locations were screened above the Pratt Coal Group to monitor water quality recharging the uppermost aquifer and are representative of background groundwater quality at the Site.
-Upgradient wells are screened within the same uppermost aquifer as downgradient locations and are representative of background groundwater quality at the Site.
+Monitoring well locations GS-AP-MW-8 and GS-AP-MW-13 serve as upgradient locations for the Ash Pond; these well locations were screened above the Pratt coal group to monitor water quality recharging the uppermost aquifer and are representative of background groundwater quality at the Site.
+Upgradient wells are screened within the same uppermost aquifer as downgradient locations and are representative of background groundwater quality at the Site (SCS 2019d).

 Background sampling occurred between August 2016 and June 2017.
 Compliance detection sampling began following completion of background sampling, with sampling occurring in August 2017.
-Statistically significant increases (SSIs) of Appendix III constituents were noted during the September 2017 compliance detection sampling event, as described in the 2017 Annual Groundwater Monitoring and Corrective Action Report (Southern Company Services 2018b).
+Statistically significant increases (SSIs) of Appendix III constituents were noted during the September 2017 compliance detection sampling event, as described in the 2017 Annual Groundwater Monitoring and Corrective Action Report (SCS 2018e).
 The Appendix III SSIs triggered assessment sampling for Appendix IV constituents, with sampling events occurring in February, May, and October 2018.
 Appendix IV GWPS values are shown in Table 3.
-The May and October 2018 sampling events noted Appendix IV constituents arsenic, lithium, and molybdenum at SSLs above GWPS.
-SSLs above the GWPS for arsenic (0.01 mg/L), lithium (0.04 mg/L), and molybdenum (0.1 mg/L) from the May and October 2018 sampling events are summarized as follows:
+The May and October 2018 sampling events noted Appendix IV constituents arsenic, lithium, and molybdenum at SSLs above GWPS (Table 4 and 5, respectively).
+SSLs above the GWPS for arsenic (0.01 mg/L), lithium (0.04 mg/L), and molybdenum (0.1 mg/L) from the May and October 2018 sampling events are summarized as follows (SCS 2019d):

-- Arsenic was reported at SSLs above the GWPS at the following monitoring wells for both the May and October 2018 sampling events: GS-AP-MW-6D, GS-AP-MW-7, GS-AP-MW-12, and GS-AP-MW-18. - Lithium was reported at SSLs above the GWPS at the following monitoring wells for both the May and October 2018 sampling events: GS-AP-MW-6D, GS-AP-MW-7, GS-AP-MW-9, GS-AP-MW-15, GS-AP-MW-18, and GS-AP-MW-21. - Molybdenum was reported at SSLs above the GWPS at monitoring well GS-AP-MW-7 for both the May and October 2018 sampling events.
+- Arsenic was reported at SSLs above the GWPS at the following monitoring wells for both the May and October 2018 sampling events: GS-AP-MW-6D, GS-AP-MW-7, GS-AP-MW-12, and GS-AP-MW-18. - Lithium was reported at SSLs above the GWPS at the following monitoring wells for both the May and October 2018 sampling events: GS-AP-MW-6D, GS-AP-MW-7, GS-AP-MW-9,

+GS-AP-MW-15, GS-AP-MW-18, and GS-APMW-21.
+Lithium was reported above the GWPS at monitoring well GS-AP-MW-17 only for the October 2018 sampling event.

+• Molybdenum was reported at SSLs above the GWPS at monitoring well GS-AP-MW-7 for both the May and October 2018 sampling events.
 Note that molybdenum was only slightly above the GWPS.

-To delineate groundwater impacts, additional monitoring wells consisting of four vertical delineation wells and eight horizontal delineation wells were installed at locations downgradient of monitoring wells where Appendix IV SSIs were observed.
-Vertical delineation wells were installed within the Pratt Coal Group.
+To delineate groundwater impacts, additional monitoring wells consisting of four vertical delineation wells and nine horizontal delineation wells were installed at locations downgradient of monitoring wells where Appendix IV SSLs were observed (SCS 2019e).
+Vertical delineation wells were installed within the Pratt coal group.
 Horizontal delineation wells stepping out from the Ash Pond were installed towards the property line in the direction of groundwater flow.
 To the north, wells were installed at distances between 1,000 and 1,800 feet from the Ash Pond dam.
 Along the southern edges of the Ash Pond, step out wells were installed 200 to 300 feet south of the waste boundary.
-Horizontal delineation wells were installed in the Lower Cobb Coal Group or Pratt Coal Group.
-Three additional upgradient or background monitoring well locations were installed on an Alabama Power-owned property roughly 2 miles north-northeast of the Plant Gorgas Ash Pond.

-To discern the nature of source, pore water samples from three locations within the Ash Pond were collected and analyzed for Appendix III and IV constituents.
+Horizontal delineation wells were installed in the Lower Cobb coal group or Pratt coal group.
+Three additional upgradient or background monitoring well locations were installed on an APC-owned property roughly 2 miles north-northeast of the Ash Pond.
+To discern the nature of source, porewater samples from three locations within the Ash Pond were collected and analyzed for Appendix III and Appendix IV constituents.